marchzheGit/CLINK/README.md

 Both the C and the FPGA implementations of the LSTM kernel are in 16-bit fixed point.

-The Vivado HLS implementation of the kernel is time multiplexed by 16 slices, so that it can be shared among 16 input channels.
+The Vivado HLS kernel is time multiplexed by 16 slices, so that it can be shared among 16 input channels.

 ## Reference
 **Please cite this paper when you use CLINK on FPGA in your research.
 Thanks!**